Microsoft 365 Change Management Framework: Enterprise Guide

 Microsoft 365 License Value: E3 vs E5

-E5 at $57/user/month bundles security and compliance features that require separate add-on purchases with E3.
-The bundled value exceeds $35/user/month when purchased as individual add-ons.
+E5 is priced at $57 per user per month.
+It includes security and compliance features that would require separate add-on purchases with E3.

 E5-exclusive features relevant to change management and adoption: